hassandiv/onboarding-v2/README.md

 * Created a Mongoose schema in datas.js

 ### Extra information:
-* This command "npm run dev" will run express and react servers at the same time
+* This command "npm run dev" will run express and react servers one after the other
 * Express server default listens on port 3000, I've changed it to port 1000.
 Because it can conflict with react port which is also 3000
 * To see the server response in ```JSON format``` coming from mongoDB visit this url: ```http://localhost:1000/api/surveyoptions?page=1``` you can change the parameter value to page=2, page=3 up to 5.